‹ Back to The Vine

 • Purchase history – Target discounts and deals based on past purchases or buying patterns.

 Developing a personalization strategy helps improve customer experience and gives you the tools to improve retention.
-Here’s a personalization strategy outline to get you started:
+Here’s a basic strategy outline to get you started:

 1. Identify your customers